STeffaine/nb-connect/README.md

 nbcon connect --refresh
 ```

+Use `--config`, `--credentials`, and `--cache` to override the default paths, which makes automation and testing straightforward.

 ### Ping checks

 In the service selector, press `p` to ping the selected endpoint without leaving the TUI.
 Configure the number of probes with `ping.count`; it defaults to `4`: